HL7/FHIR-IG-Human-Services-Directory/input/pagecontent/implementation.md

 #### Endpoints
 An Endpoint instance provides the technical details of an endpoint that can be used for electronic services, such as a portal or FHIR REST services, messaging or operations, or DIRECT messaging.
-Scenario	Example Instances
-Payer Portal	AcmeOfCTPortalEndpoint
+The Endpoint resource/profile is not currently supported by HSDS and therefore has not been included in the mapping between HSDS and FHIR, so Endpoint can be ignored.